IIITLucknowSWEngg/CSAICSBTeam020/Assignment/03_SRS.md

 - **Admins**:
   - Manage users (customers and vendors), handle orders, returns, refunds, and generate reports.
   - Monitor platform performance and ensure smooth operations.

-- **Delivery Agents**:
-  - Deliver products and update the order status at each stage of delivery.

 ## 2.4.
 Operating Environment